microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

     - 2.3.3 Long Form Content Understanding

 ### 2.1 Model Discovery
-Scenario: You are part of a research team working on classifying biotech news articles.
-Your goal is to explore the Model Catalog and identify some suitable models for accurate text classification.
+Scenario: You are part of a research team working on getting information from biotech news articles.
+Your goal is to explore the Model Catalog and identify some suitable models for accurate question answering.
 There is no right or wrong answer here.

 #### Student Task 2.1
 - Go into the [Azure AI Studio](ai.azure.com).
 - Navigate to the Model Catalog and explore different models using the correct filters.
 - Identify which models can potentially improve the accuracy of the task at hand.

 **HINT:** Take a look at the model cards for each model by clicking into them.
 Evaluate the models based on their capabilities, limitations, and fit for the use case.
-Which models seem to be good options for text classification?
+Which models seem to be good options for question answering?

 ### 2.2 Model Benchmarking
 #### Student Task 2.2
 - Use the benchmarking tool in the Studio to compare the performance of all the selected models you chose from the previous challenge, on industry standard datasets now.
 - Leverage the metrics such as accuracy, coherence, and more.
-- Recommend the best-performing model for biotech news classification.
+- Recommend the best-performing model for biotech news Q&A.

 ### 2.3 Prompt Flow
 Scenario: You are a product manager at a multinational tech company, and your team is developing an advanced AI-powered virtual assistant to provide real-time customer support.
 The company is deciding between GPT-3.5 Turbo and GPT-4 to power the virtual assistant.
 Your task is to evaluate both models to determine which one best meets the company's needs for handling diverse customer inquiries efficiently and effectively.